-The CEMC is a designated position requiring training and designation by Emergency Management Ontario.
-Currently this position is held by the Deputy Fire Chief with two alternates also designated this position (Chief Training Officer (2nd alternate), Chief Prevention Officer (3rd alternate).
-The CEMC participates as a member of the Emergency Planning Committee and a member of the Markham Control Group.
-In the event of an activation of the Emergency Plan and EOC, the CEMC will assume the role of Liaison Officer as defined in the Incident Management System (see Section 4 of this document).
+The CEMC is a designated position requiring training and designation by Office of the Fire Marshall and Emergency Management.
+Currently this position is held by the Deputy Fire Chief with three alternates also designated to this position (Chief Training Officer, Chief Prevention Officer and Emergency Preparedness Coordinator.
+The CEMC participates as a member of the Emergency Management Program Committee and a member of the Markham Control Group.
+In the event of an activation of the Emergency Response Plan and EOC, the CEMC will assume the role of Liaison Officer as defined in the Incident Management System (see Section 4 of this document).